Lingkai981/Graph-Analytics-Benchmarks/Docker/README.md

   - `Triangle`

 - **Run Ligra**:
-   After downloading the datasets, follow these steps to run the algorithm on a **single machine**:
+   After downloading the datasets, follow these steps to run the algorithm:

-   1. Download and load the Docker image [ligra-mpi-v0.1.tar]() on the machine.
+   1. Download and load the Docker image [ligra-mpi-v0.1.tar]() on all machines.
     ```bash
      sudo docker load -i ligra-mpi-v0.1.tar
      ```
-   2. Create a folder to store datasets.
-Then, download the following datasets and place them into this folder:
+   2. On all machines, create identical folders to store datasets.
+Then, download the following datasets and place them into these folders:
       - [ligra-adj-8-Standard.txt]()
       - [ligra-adj-9-Standard.txt]()
       - [ligra-adj-8-Density.txt]()